Natural inflation in Palatini $F(R)$

 For the class of $F(R)$ models defined in Eq.~\eqref{eq:F(R)}, we obtain from Eq.~\eqref{eq:G} that:

 which is positive and monotonically increasing for $\zeta > 0$, provided that $1 < n \leq 2$.
+We do not consider the case $n<1$ as we want that $F(R)\sim R$ as $R\rightarrow 0$, in order to recover General Relativity in the low energy limit.
 The case $n=2$ was already studied explicitly in \cite{Enckell:2018hmo,Antoniadis:2018yfq}.
 Therefore, we focus on the range $1 < n < 2$.
 To obtain expressions for the CMB observables, we adopt the formalism derived in \cite{Dioguardi:2021fmr} and briefly outlined in Section~\ref{sec:Palatini}.
 In terms of $\zeta_N$, we then have:

 The numerical results for the $n \leq 2$ scenario are shown in Figs.~\ref{fig:n_less_2_N50} and \ref{fig:n_less_2}, corresponding to $N_e = 50$ and $N_e = 60$, respectively.
 Panel (a) shows $r$ vs.\ $n_s$, panel (b) shows $r$ vs.\ $\log_{10}(\alpha)$, panel (c) shows $n_s$ vs.\ $\log_{10}(\alpha)$, and panel (d) shows $\Lambda$ vs.\ $\log_{10}(\alpha)$, for $n = 3/2$ (continuous), $n = 7/4$ (dashed), $n = 31/16$ (dot-dashed), and $n = 2$ (dotted), with $M = 5$ (orange), $M = 6$ (blue), $M = 10$ (green), and $M = 500$ (red).